 And these decisions – or, more accurately, the combined effect of the cocktail of decisions we make for our kids – will affect them in a variety of ways, as will the decisions they make for themselves, the decisions made for them by others (e.g. childcare professionals or teachers), their genetic make-up and a whole plethora of circumstances beyond anyone’s control.

-As a friend of adopted and birth children put it:
+As a friend of adopted and biological children put it:

 “Having had a birth teenager who was suicidal and self harming it would have been easy to blame adopting, as I was desperate to find a “reason”.
 I could also have blamed moving house or that mental health issues run in my family or that she was bullied…there’s never one reason for challenges.”